7 Reasons Why It Is Important To Take Breaks From Work

 - 4 Steps to Recover From A Mental Breakdown

 - Habits You Should Choose To Be Productive

 These are well-known areas when you're working too much.
 Research found that 10 per cent of respondents had headaches multiple times a week as of February 2017 and up to seven million tension-type headache sufferers (36% for men and 42% for women) in Australia.

 I suffered from a bad headache when I was just in year 9.
 It was also during the time of my clinical depression and because I kept getting overwhelmed with the amount of homework and stress in my life, I had to go to the doctors for it.

 When you feel a headache coming, take a break!
 Like stress, it can become a serious issue like migraine, high blood pressure and anxiety.

 Fatigue & Tiredness

 Sleep is really important but if you're lacking sleep due to the amount of work you do, then you're in a bad state.
 The symptoms are lack of alertness, slower reactions to situations and bad decision making.

-Research shows that 54 percent of people getting six or less hours of sleep wake up tired 4 or more days a week as well as the rate of lost productivity for all health-related reasons was much higher for workers with fatigue: 66 percent, compared with 26 percent for workers without fatigue.
+Research shows that 54 per cent of people getting six or fewer hours of sleep-wake up tired 4 or more days a week, as well as the rate of lost productivity for all health-related reasons, was much higher for workers with fatigue: 66 per cent, compared with 26 per cent for workers without fatigue.